NEW ORLEANS (AP) -- Won and Done, indeed. Maybe even Over and Out.

 "I said, 'Listen to me, don't you go out there and try to score,'" the coach said.

-Davis listened.
+The freshman listened.
 Sporting his near-unibrow, which the UK Wildcat mascot also decided to paste on, he endured the worst shooting night of a short college career in which he makes 64 percent.
 No big deal.
 He set the tone early on defense, swatting Robinson's shot twice, grabbing rebounds, making pretty bounce passes for assists.

 Early in the second half, he made a steal that also could have been an assist, knocking the ball out of Robinson's hands and directly to Jones, who dunked for a 46-30 lead.

 Then, finally.
 With 5:13 left in the game, he spotted up for a 15-foot jumper from the baseline that swished for a 59-44 lead, putting a dagger in one of Kansas' many comebacks.